Shrimp consumption in Las Vegas is more than 60,000 pounds a day — higher than the rest of the country combined!

 You see the name Hughes on numerous locations and developments in Las Vegas.
 Howard Hughes bought up considerable Nevada property before he died in 1976, including the following hotels and casinos: Castaways, Desert Inn, Frontier, Landmark, Sands, Silver Slipper, and Harold’s Club.

-It is illegal for any member of the legislature to conduct official business wearing a penis costume while the legislature is in session.
+It is illegal for any legislature member to conduct official business wearing a penis costume while the legislature is in session.

 Nevada takes its name from a Spanish word meaning snow-capped.

-Most of the state is desert but the Sierra Nevada mountain range near Reno and the Ruby Mountains near Elko have snow for half the year.
+Most of the state is desert, but the Sierra Nevada mountain range near Reno and the Ruby Mountains near Elko has snow for half the year.